global-synchronizer-foundation/configs/processes/change-sv-weight.md

   - Announce in `#global-synchronizer-ops` that the vote has passed and the corresponding PR is ready.
   - **Ask a maintainer to merge the PR** for that network.

-- **No, we agreed on separate PRs.
-So if some votes did not pass, the corresponding PR should not be merged.**

 #### 4. Post-merge checks